Profet AI

 Venture Round in 2004

-Continuous Computing specializes in integrated platform solutions designed to assist network equipment providers in addressing the challenges of mobile broadband capacity.
-With over two decades of experience in telecommunications innovation, the company enables clients to enhance their return on investment by allowing them to concentrate on differentiating their offerings in areas such as 3G, LTE, Femtocell, and Deep Packet Inspection applications.
-Continuous Computing distinguishes itself through its combination of advanced ATCA platforms and renowned Trillium protocol software, resulting in optimized and proven products for wireless and packet processing.
-The company is actively involved in various industry organizations, including 3GPP, ETSI, and the Femto Forum, further solidifying its commitment to advancing telecommunications technology.
+Continuous Computing is a provider of integrated platform solutions designed to assist network equipment manufacturers in addressing the mobile broadband capacity challenge efficiently and cost-effectively.
+With over 20 years of experience in telecom innovation, the company enables its clients to enhance their Return on Investment by allowing them to concentrate on differentiating their offerings in 3G, LTE, Femtocell, and Deep Packet Inspection applications.
+Continuous Computing stands out for its expertise and responsiveness, uniquely combining advanced ATCA platforms with renowned Trillium protocol software to deliver optimized wireless and packet processing products.
+The company is actively involved in several industry organizations, including 3GPP, ETSI, and the Femto Forum, reflecting its commitment to advancing telecommunications technology.

 Tasman Networks